danialfarid/ng-file-upload/README.md

   resumeSize: function() {return promise;} // function that returns a prommise which will be
                                             // resolved to the upload file size on the server.
   resumeChunkSize: 10000 or '10KB' or '10MB' // upload in chunks of specified size

-  ... and all other angular $http() options could be used here.
+  disableProgress: boolean // default false, experimental as hotfix for potential library conflicts with other plugins ... and all other angular $http() options could be used here.
 }).progress(function(evt) {
   console.log('progress: ' + parseInt(100.0 * evt.loaded / evt.total) + '% file :'+ evt.config.file.name);